imonkia/dropbox-sign-php-webhooks-app/README.md

 # Dropbox Sign PHP Webhook Server Example
 This basic app listens for and validates Dropbox Sign webhooks.

-This app uses the PHP Symfony framework.

-This app uses the official [Drobpox Sign PHP SDK](https://github.com/hellosign/dropbox-sign-php).
+This app uses the PHP Symfony framework and the official [Drobpox Sign PHP SDK](https://github.com/hellosign/dropbox-sign-php).

 ## How to use